This post contains affiliate links. When you purchase through our links, we may earn a commission.

 - Take off the heat and stir in Parmesan, allow the grated cheese to melt and blend into the sauce, then leave the sauce to cool for a few minutes.
 Meanwhile, prepare the breadcrumb topping by melting the butter and sprinkling it all over the Panko breadcrumbs.
 Then mix the two together and combine with the 2 tablespoons of Parmesan.

-- Now beat 1 egg and stir it in the cheese sauce until well combined.
+- Now beat 1 egg in a large bowl and stir it in the cheese sauce until well combined.
 Add the corn and mix well.
-Pour the mixture into an ungreased 1 quart/1 litre shallow baking dish, top with the breadcrumbs and bake in the preheated oven for 25-30 minutes until bubbly and the top is golden.
+Pour the corn mixture into an ungreased 1 quart/1 litre shallow baking dish, top with the breadcrumbs and bake in the preheated oven for 25-30 minutes until bubbly and the top is golden.

 Will be making this for Thanksgiving dinner.
 Planning on preparing it the night before and baking next day.
 Other than adding panko last minute any other suggestions.
 Looking forward to trying this.